-We have explored the safety profile of the co-administration of standard dosage regimen of Quinine with EOPG using neuro-behavioural, biochemical, hematological, and histopathological assessments.
+We have explored the safety profile of the co-administration of a standard dosage regimen of Quinine with EOPG using neuro-behavioral, biochemical, hematological, and histopathological assessments.
 Our results revealed varying degrees of alteration in weights, organ/weight ratios, biochemical and hematological indices, and histopathological features.
-We propose that the earlier reported death associated with the co-administration of EOPG with Quinine in experimental cerebral malarial may be associated with increased toxicity on the liver and risk of heart related diseases, coupled with increased parasite load.
-We conclude that while the use of EOPG/Quinine co-administration at lower dose was beneficial in experimental cerebral malaria, there is a need for caution in its use.
+We propose that the earlier reported death associated with the co-administration of EOPG with Quinine in experimental cerebral malarial may be associated with increased toxicity on the liver and risk of heart-related diseases, coupled with increased parasite load.
+We conclude that while the use of EOPG/Quinine co-administration at a lower dose was beneficial in experimental cerebral malaria, there is a need for caution in its use.

 ACKNOWLEDGEMENT